MbinOrg/mbin/FAQ.md

 ## Where can I find my logging?

 You can find the Mbin logging in the `var/log/` directory from the root folder of the Mbin installation.
-When running production the file is called `prod.log`, when running development the log file is called `dev.log`.
+When running production the file is called `prod-{YYYY-MM-DD}.log`, when running development the log file is called `dev-{YYYY-MM-DD}.log`.

 ## Should I run development mode?

 **NO!** Try to avoid running development mode when you are hosting our own _public_ instance.
 Running in development mode can cause sensitive data to be leaked, such as secret keys or passwords (eg. via development console).
-There is no log rotation enabled in development mode and development mode will log a lot of messages to disk (incl. stacktraces).
+Development mode will log a lot of messages to disk (incl. stacktraces).

-That said, if you are _experiencing serious issues_ with your instance which you cannot resolve by looking at the log file (`prod.log`) or server logs, you can try running in development mode to debug the problem or issue you are having.
+That said, if you are _experiencing serious issues_ with your instance which you cannot resolve by looking at the log file (`prod-{YYYY-MM-DD}.log`) or server logs, you can try running in development mode to debug the problem or issue you are having.
 Enabling development mode **during development** is also very useful.